Highway and traffic signs use a number of different types of supports.

 There are four primary types of steel shapes used for sign supports:

 U-Channel: This post type is often preferred for maintenance and light construction applications, since it is easy to directly drive into the ground and assemble, and has low cost.
 Sizes are defined by weight per foot; i.e. "3 lb/ft post".

 Disadvantages of U-channel include its lower loading capacity and the inability to mount signs at right angles on the same post.

 No more than 3 U-channel posts should be used for a single sign without addition of a breakaway feature.

-This post type is characterized by a square shape, typically perforated by mounting holes at 1 inch spacings.
+Square Tube: This post type is characterized by a square shape, sometimes perforated by mounting holes at 1 inch spacings.
 Sizes are defined by outside square dimensions.
 Standard sizes range from 1 1/2 inches to 2 1/2 inches in 1/4 inch increments.

 A square tube post can be made much stronger or spliced by inserting another smaller square tube post inside.
 This is called creating a "telescoping" post.

 The advantages of square tube posts are excellent flexibility in mounting options, greater loading capacity over U-channel, the ability to mount signs on 4 sides of the post, and the ability to quickly replace damaged posts by pulling the old post out of the foundation and inserting a new post.